Why You Must Evacuate Air from a Car Before Charging the A/C with Refrigerant

 3. Inefficient Cooling

 The unwanted air in your air conditioner system displaces the refrigerant, reducing its volume and purity.
 This can affect its properties to condense and transfer heat effectively.
-Cooling efficiency will be greatly affected, resulting in a longer time to cool the car’s interior.
-A longer wait time to reach the set temperature means that the compressor will work longer periods, leading to high fuel consumption.
-It is important to keep your AC system free from unwanted air that can affect your AC’s cooling performance.
+Cooling efficiency will be significantly affected, resulting in a longer time to cool the car’s interior.
+A longer wait time to reach the set temperature means the compressor will work more extended periods, leading to high fuel consumption.
+It is essential to keep your AC system free from unwanted air that can affect your AC’s cooling performance.

 4. Increased Wear

-Low cooling efficiency translates to longer run time for the compressor.
-This increases wear on the compressor’s internal components.
-Refrigerant oil, used to lubricate the AC compressor, can also decline due to unwanted air in the system.
+Low cooling efficiency translates to longer run time for the compressor, which increases wear on the compressor’s internal components.
+Refrigerant oil, used to lubricate the AC compressor, can also degrade due to unwanted air in the system.
 Vacuuming or evacuating air and adding the correct amount of refrigerant oil can prevent these issues.

 5. Potential for AC Component Failure